T1i2n3a4/moms-wellbeing-club/README.md

     * Activity description;
     * A picture for that activity, including a link to Sign-up page;
     * Activity schedule.
+* This will allow the users to choose which activity they are going to join.

 ![Activities section](docs/readme-images/activities-section.png)